Omegapoint/offsec-ducky-kompetensdag/README.md

 Now you can download the board configuration `Tools -> Boards -> Boards Manager`.
 Select contributed and install `DigiStump AVR Boards` v1.7.5.

+Select the DigiSpark board from `Digistump AVR Boards -> Digispark`

 If you get an error about micronucleus then install it from [Github](https://github.com/micronucleus/micronucleus/releases) and add it to the specified path in the error message.

 ## Examples